kirillmega000/introduction_to_distributed_technologies_2022_2023-i-k4112c-petuhov_k_a/article/article.md

 kubectl taint nodes exNode exKey=exValue:exEffect-
 ```

-Tolerations are applied to pods.
-Toleration allows a pod to overcome the node taint.
+Tolerations are applied to Pods.
+Toleration allows a Pod to overcome the Node taint.
 It is added to `spec.tolerations`
 Pod
 manifest part.